 Experienced students learn to defend themselves against multiple unarmed and armed attacks.
 Many Aikido techniques are derived from the circular sword movements of the Samurai and weapons training is a part of Aikido.
 Aikido training is fun, relieves stress, improves physical fitness, and can promote mental health and a more positive outlook.

-Island Aikido is affiliated with the Aikido Yoshinkan Foundation, Headquartered in Tokyo, Japan.
+Island Aikido is affiliated with the Shioda International Aikido Federation, headquartered in Tokyo, Japan.
 Our dojo (place of training) is a registered school of the SIAF.
 Ranks issued by Island Aikido are recognized internationally.

 Instructors are ranked by Honbu dojo in Japan.

 Island Aikido is a non-profit society registered in British Columbia.
 Fees go only to the overhead of running our club: rent, insurance, etc. Our instructors give freely of their time as volunteers.

 Island Aikido provides separate curriculum for children, youth and adults.
 Ranking is through a colour belt system leading to black belt levels.
 Progress at each individual's pace is achieved through a steady, organized teaching structure.
-Instructor registration with the AYF enables dan ranking capability to 5th degree black belt with certificates issued by Japan.
+Instructor registration with the SIAF enables dan ranking capability to 5th degree black belt with certificates issued by Japan.
 A focus at the club is on the development of new instructors.